jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-6/chapter-5.md

 Lewis 13th being desirous to sit in judgement upon the trial of the duke ae la Valette†, sent for some [101] members of the parliament and of the privy-council to debate the matter.

 The president de Believre was ordered by the king to give their opinion on the warrant for his arrest.
 He said:

-{{< q >}}
+{{< q a="President de Believre" >}}
-<p>He found it very strange that a prince should pass sentence on a subject, that kings had reserved to themselves the power of pardoning, and left that of condemning to their officers, that his majesty wanted to see before him at the bar a person, who, by his decision, was to be hurried away into the other world, that the prince’s countenance should inspire with hopes, and not confound with fears= that his presence alone removed ecclesiastic censures= and that subjects ought not to go away dissatisfied from the sovereign.</p>
+He found it very strange that a prince should pass sentence on a subject, that kings had reserved to themselves the power of pardoning, and left that of condemning to their officers, that his majesty wanted to see before him at the bar a person, who, by his decision, was to be hurried away into the other world, that the prince’s countenance should inspire with hopes, and not confound with fears: that his presence alone removed ecclesiastic censures= and that subjects ought not to go away dissatisfied from the sovereign.
 {{< /q >}}

+When sentence was passed, he declared:

+{{< q a="President de Believre" >}}
-When sentence was passed, the same magistrate declared, “This is an unprecedented judgement; to see, contrary to the example of past ages, a king of France, in the quality of a judge, condemning a gentleman to death‡.”
+This is an unprecedented judgement; to see, contrary to the example of past ages, a king of France, in the quality of a judge, condemning a gentleman to death‡.
+{{< /q >}}

 Again, sentences passed by the prince would be an inexhaustible source of injustice and abuse; the courtiers, by their importunity, would always be able to extort his decisions.
 Some Roman emperors were so mad as to sit as judges themselves; the consequence was, that no reigns ever so surprized the world with oppression and injustice.

 Tacitus says:

-{{< q >}}
+{{< q a="Tacitus" >}}
 Claudius, having appropriated to himself the determination of law suits and the function of magistrates, gave occasion to all manner of rapine.”
 {{< /q >}}